Cardinal-Cryptography/zkOS-monorepo/ts/shielder-sdk/README.md

 # `shielder-sdk`

-A TypeScript package for interacting with Shielder, a part of zkOS privacy engine.
-This SDK enables users to perform private transactions and manage accounts within the Shielder protocol.
+A TypeScript package for interacting with the Shielder Network.
+The SDK enables developers to integrate private EVM transactions into their applications.

 ## Key Features